Skip to main content

 Common Questions Answered

-What are the availability and limitations of the web version of Claude Code?
+What are the availability and access details for the web version of Claude Code?

-The web version of Claude Code is currently in research preview and will be available to Pro and Max users.
-However, it will be subject to the same rate limits as other versions, as Anthropic has implemented throttling controls.
+The web version of Claude Code is currently in research preview and will be available exclusively to Pro and Max users.
+It will be subject to the same rate limits as other versions of the platform, indicating a controlled rollout approach.